 Classroom of the Future Foundation: 20 Years of Innovation

 CFF has been in existence for 20 years.
 Supported by the San Diego County Office of Education and the local business community, CFF’s initial focus in 1997 was to raise the capital necessary to build a regional technology hub that could shape the future of innovation in San Diego’s public schools.
-The Joe Rindone Regional Technology Center was completed in 2000 and quickly became the center of educator capacity building and student preparation around emerging technologies in San Diego County.
+The Joe Rindone Regional Technology Center (JRRTC) was completed in 2000 and quickly became the center of educator capacity building and student preparation around emerging technologies in San Diego County.
 Today, the center serves more than 485,000 children and 25,000 teachers.

 Soon after JRRTC’s completion, CFF became known in the community for being the convener of business, community, and educational leaders around innovation in education.
 In 2001, CFF brought a seminal group of teachers together, called the TIME Teachers – Teacher Innovations Maximizing Education.
 These teachers were paired with local business technology executives to study and build the requirements for effective technological change in our public schools.
 Their findings were published a couple of years later and used to inform the strategic plans of districts across the County.

 In 2003, CFF established the Innovation in Education Awards, the marquee event in San Diego County for galvanizing the education and business communities around remarkable classroom programs, educators, and students.
 Headed into its 15th year, the Innovation in Education Awards continues to draw more than 500 attendees including all 42 San Diego County Superintendents, top school district officials, and business leaders.